Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Experiments

 We evaluate the proposed MHT-ERM methodology, as well as relevant benchmarks, under two distinct deployment scenarios\footnote{All LLM models used in the experiment are publicly available and open-sourced at \url{https://huggingface.co/}.}: \begin{itemize} \item \emph{Conventional edge-cloud deployment:} The edge employs the Qwen2-1.5B-instruct model, while the cloud utilizes Qwen2-7B-instruct \cite{qwen2_1.5b_hf, qwen2_7b_hf}.
 Both models operate without reasoning.

 \item \emph{Reasoning-enhanced cloud deployment:} The edge maintains the Qwen2-1.5B-instruct model, while the cloud is upgraded to Qwen3-4B with enhanced reasoning capabilities. \end{itemize}

-For the evaluation of epistemic uncertainty and confidence scores, following \cite{cambridge_paper}, the logistic regressor in the Bayesian ensemble method described in Sec. \ref{obtain_u_and_c} is trained using a held-out data set $\mathcal{D}^\text{val}$ consisting of $100$ data pairs, while the prompt variation approach uses $K = 10$ different permutations so as to yield multiple self-confidence scores (see Appendix~\ref{appendix:confidence score} for details).
-The computational cost incurred by an LLM in the experiments scales linearly with the number of its parameters \cite{cambridge_paper}, and we accordingly set the costs as $L_{\text{edge}}=1.5$, as well as $L_{\text{cloud}}=7$ for Qwen2-7B and $L_\text{cloud}=4$ for Qwen3-4B.
-We also set $L_\text{human}=10$. { For prompt-based inference using the ensemble method, the cost accounts for multiple model calls, i.e., the costs above are multiplied by $K$ for the edge and cloud models. }
+For the evaluation of epistemic uncertainty and confidence scores, following \cite{cambridge_paper}, the logistic regressor in the Bayesian ensemble method described in Sec. \ref{obtain_u_and_c} is trained using a held-out data set $\mathcal{D}^\text{val}$ consisting of $100$ data pairs, while the prompt variation approach uses $K = 10$ different permutations so as to yield multiple self-confidence scores (see Appendix~\ref{appendix:confidence score} for details). {{The logistic regressor has a small number of trainable parameters compared to the full LLM, and the Gaussian prior over its weights provides inherent regularization \cite{simeone2022machine,bishop2006pattern}, making the number of data points $|\mathcal{D}^{\text{val}}| = 100$ sufficient to avoid overfitting (see Appendix \ref{additional_experiments} for empirical validation).}} The computational cost incurred by an LLM in the experiments scales linearly with the number of its parameters \cite{cambridge_paper}, and we accordingly set the costs as $L_{\text{edge}}=1.5$, as well as $L_{\text{cloud}}=7$ for Qwen2-7B and $L_\text{cloud}=4$ for Qwen3-4B.
+We also set $L_\text{human}=10$. {{We note that this scalar cost model involves no loss of generality, as any multi-dimensional cost objective can be reduced to a scalar via an appropriate scalarization, such as a weighted sum\cite{miettinen1999nonlinear}.}}{ For prompt-based inference using the ensemble method, the cost accounts for multiple model calls, i.e., the costs above are multiplied by $K$ for the edge and cloud models. }

 The calibration dataset size is $N = 100$, the grid size is defined by $M=5$ and $Q=100$, the misalignment upper bound is set to $\alpha = 0.3$, and the tolerance level is $\delta=0.05$.
 We use test data set $\mathcal{D}_{\text{test}} = \{(x_n, y_n)\}_{n=N+1}^{N+N_{\text{test}}} \mathop{\sim}\limits^{\text{i.i.d.}} P_{xy}$ of size $N_\text{test}=1000$, and all the results in this section are reported after averaging over $200$ independent experiments.
 The experiments are carried out with a single A100 GPU.